-For example, proton pump inhibitors, which are medications that lower stomach acid, can decrease the absorption of B12, while metformin, a popular diabetes drug, can decrease levels of both B12 and folate (24, 25).
+For example, proton pump inhibitors, which are medications that lower stomach acid, can decrease the absorption of B12, whereas metformin, a popular diabetes drug, can decrease levels of both B12 and folate (

-Pregnancy, medical conditions, surgeries, genetic mutations, medications, dietary restriction and age can all affect how your body absorbs and uses B vitamins.
+Pregnancy, medical conditions, surgeries, genetics, medications, dietary restrictions, and age can all affect how your body absorbs and uses B vitamins.

-While certain conditions make it necessary for some people to supplement with B-complex vitamins, research has shown that taking a B-complex supplement may be helpful even for people who don’t have an increased need for these nutrients.
+While certain conditions make it necessary for some people to supplement with B-complex vitamins, research has shown that taking a B vitamin supplement may be helpful even for people who don’t have an increased need for these nutrients.

-A 33-day study in 215 healthy men found that treatment with a high-dose B-complex and mineral supplement improved general mental health and stress and enhanced performance on cognitive tests (27).
+A 33-day study in 215 healthy men found that treatment with a high dose B-complex and mineral supplement improved general mental health and stress and enhanced performance on cognitive tests (

-While B-complex vitamin supplements are not a cure for mental health issues, they may help improve symptoms of depression or anxiety.
+While B-complex vitamin supplements are not a cure for mental health conditions, they may help improve symptoms of depression or anxiety.

-A study in 60 adults with depression showed that treatment with a B-complex vitamin for 60 days led to significant improvements in depression and anxiety symptoms, compared to a placebo (29).
+A study in 60 adults with depression showed that treatment with a vitamin B complex for 60 days led to significant improvements in depression and anxiety symptoms, compared with a placebo (

 B vitamins may also enhance treatment response when given in combination with antidepressant medication.

-One study found that supplementing patients with a vitamin containing B12, B6 and folic acid led to a more enhanced and sustained antidepressant response over one year, compared to a placebo (30).
+One study found that supplementing with a vitamin containing B12, B6, and folic acid led to a more enhanced and lasting antidepressant response over 1 year, compared with a placebo (

-Note that low blood levels of certain B vitamins, including B12, B6 and folate, have been linked to an increased risk of depression, which is why it’s important to rule out nutrient deficiencies if you are experiencing symptoms of depression (
+Note that low blood levels of certain B vitamins, including B12, B6, and folate, have been linked to an increased risk of depression, which is why it’s important to rule out nutrient deficiencies if you are experiencing symptoms of depression (

-B-complex supplements may relieve stress, boost cognitive performance and reduce symptoms of depression and anxiety, even in people without B vitamin deficiencies.
+B-complex supplements may relieve stress, boost cognitive performance, and reduce symptoms of depression and anxiety, even in people without B vitamin deficiencies.

-Each B vitamin has a specific recommended daily amount that varies depending on gender, age and other variables like pregnancy.
+Each B vitamin has a specific recommended daily amount that varies depending on biological sex, age, and other factors like pregnancy.

-For women and men, the recommended daily intake (RDI) for B vitamins are as follows:
+For women and men, the recommended daily intake (RDI) for B vitamins is as follows:

-Pregnant and lactating women need higher amounts of B vitamins, while infants and children need less (33).
+Pregnant and lactating people need higher amounts of B vitamins, while infants and children need less (

-If you are deficient in B vitamins, you may need to supplement with higher doses to correct the deficiency.
+If you are deficient in B vitamins, you may need to supplement with higher doses to address the deficiency.

 For these reasons, it’s important to choose a B-complex supplement based on your individual requirements for each B vitamin.

-Speak with your doctor regarding your specific nutrient needs based on your age and health.
+Speak with a healthcare professional about your specific nutrient needs based on your age and health.

-Summary Recommended intake for B vitamins varies depending on age, nutrient demands, gender and health status.
+The recommended intake for B vitamins varies depending on age, nutrient demands, biological sex, and health status.

-Since B vitamins are water-soluble, it’s unlikely that you will consume too much of these nutrients through diet alone or by taking a B-complex supplement as directed.
+Since B vitamins are water-soluble, it’s unlikely that you will consume too much of these nutrients through food or by taking a B-complex supplement as directed.

-However, taking supplements that contain excessively high and unnecessary quantities of B-complex vitamins could lead to serious side effects.
+However, taking supplements that contain excessively high and unnecessary quantities of B vitamins could lead to serious side effects.

-Additionally, high doses of B6 can cause nerve damage, light sensitivity and painful skin lesions (35).
+Additionally, high doses of B6 can cause nerve damage, light sensitivity, and painful skin lesions (

-If you need to take a B-complex supplement, always choose reputable brands that volunteer to have their products independently tested by organizations like the US Pharmacopeial Convention (USP).
+If you need to take a B-complex supplement, always choose reputable brands that volunteer to have their products independently tested by organizations like the US Pharmacopeia (USP).

-Summary Although taking B-complex supplements as directed is likely safe, consuming high doses of B3 or B6 can lead to serious side effects.
+Although taking a vitamin B complex as directed is likely safe, consuming high doses of B3 or B6 can lead to serious side effects.

-Pregnant women, older adults, vegans and those with certain medical conditions may benefit from taking a B-complex supplement.
+Pregnant people, older adults, vegans, and those with certain medical conditions may benefit from taking a B-complex supplement.

-Side effects are unlikely if you follow the recommended dosage, which varies depending on age, nutrient demands, gender and health.
+Side effects are unlikely if you follow the recommended dosage, which varies depending on age, nutrient demands, sex, and health.

-If you aren’t sure if taking a B-complex supplement will benefit your health, speak with your doctor to help you determine if it’s the right choice for you.
+If you aren’t sure whether taking a B-complex supplement will benefit your health, speak with your healthcare professional to help you determine if it’s the right choice for you.